Terry's TMG Tips

 Clicking on any image in the gallery will take the user to the Person Page for the person to whom the image is attached.

 If there are no images attached to people in your Project the Images page will be empty.
-You can omit the page by un-checking the box for the Images item on the Pages > User Items screen.
+You can omit the page by unchecking the box for the Images item in the Pages > User Items section.
 Similarly, users with fewer than 400 people in their site may choose to uncheck the Master Index item on the same screen since that index is less useful with smaller sites.

 The default configuration is intended to produce a very nice website "out of the box" for most users, but may need adjustment for best results with specific cases.

-Having seen the basic website produced by Second Site, we will now examine some of the many ways users can modify the content and appearance of the sites they create to suit their own preferences.
+We will now examine some of the many ways users can modify the content and appearance of the sites they create to suit their own preferences.

 Choosing Themes – Changing the Overall “Look” of the Site